Miloje Vasić: Early life and education

 Vasić was born on in Veliko Gradište, eastern Serbia, to Persa (née Stojadinović), a housewife, and Milojko Vasić, a tailor.
 Miloje was one of eleven children, but only he and his two sisters survived through childhood.

-He graduated from the gymnasiums in Veliko Gradište and Belgrade, and the Faculty of Philology and history at the Grandes écoles from 1888 to 1892.
+He graduated from the gymnasiums in Veliko Gradište and Belgrade, and the Faculty of Philology and history at the Velika škola from 1888 to 1892.
 He then became a gymnasium professor at Veliko Gradište (1892–93), Negotin (1893–94) and Belgrade (1894–95).
 In March 1895 he accepted an invitation by Mihailo Valtrović, then director of the National Museum in Belgrade, to become his deputy.

 Obtaining a scholarship from the Serbian government, Vasić went to Germany to study philology, art history and classical archaeology.
-He spent four semesters in Berlin, before moving to Munich.
+He spent four semesters at the Friedrich Wilhelm University of Berlin, before moving to the Ludwig-Maximilians-Universität München.
 Mentored by one of the greatest names of classical archaeology of the day, professor Adolf Furtwängler, he received a PhD in 1899 with the thesis Torch in the culture and arts of the Greeks, published in Belgrade in 1900.